 MOTHERHOOD IN MY MOM'S WORDS

-Occasional cleaning with a non-abrasive jewelry cleaner or mild dye-free dish soap and water is a simple way to maintain the beauty of your Citrine jewelry.
-Let the jewelry soak in a small bowl for a few minutes (away from a sink and drain), then brush gently with a soft toothbrush.
+Occasional cleaning with a non-abrasive jewelry cleaner or mild dye-free dish soap and water is a simple way to maintain the beauty of your Pink Tourmaline jewelry.
+Let the jewelry soak in a small bowl for a few minutes (away from the sink drain), then brush gently with a soft toothbrush.
 Be sure to rinse it completely and blot dry with a chamois cloth.

 Join our Circle

-Should I only wear Citrine if it is my birthstone?
+Should I only wear Pink Tourmaline if it is my birthstone?

 Absolutely not!
 People wear gemstones for many reasons, not just because they are the birthstone for the month they were born.
 You may choose to wear a stone because you feel a connection to the color, because the traditional meaning resonates with you, or because it reminds you of someone you love like a child, a friend or a loved one who has passed away.
 Jewelry is extremely personal and you should feel free to wear gemstones that speak to you.